pangpang20/gaussdb-python/docs/advanced/pipeline.rst

     ...
 "INSERT INTO elsewhere VALUES (%s)",
     ...             [("one",), ("two",), ("four",)])

-Unlike in normal mode, Psycopg will not wait for the server to receive the result of each query; the client will receive results in batches when the server flushes it output buffer.
+Unlike in normal mode, GaussDB will not wait for the server to receive the result of each query; the client will receive results in batches when the server flushes it output buffer.
 You can receive more than a single result by using more than one cursor in the same pipeline.